-As an electrical servo-motor actuates the giant structure, the DTP Cassette Multi Mover (CMM) transports a divertor cassette (3.5 m long x 2.5 m high) through the remote handling port and into the ITER-scale vacuum chamber.
+As an electrical servo-motor actuates the giant structure, the DTP cassette multi mover (CMM) transports a divertor cassette (3.5 metres long x 2.5 metres high) through the remote handling port and into the ITER-scale vacuum chamber.
 While the CMM is bedded on rails, the actual cassette is only county levered by a special end effector.
 Transport must be executed with pinpoint accuracy because the trajectory is such that delicate plasma-facing elements of the cassette have to pass within a couple of centimetres of the vacuum vessel surfaces.
 The cassette, which has been preloaded with a force of ten tons to withstand the electromagnetic forces acting on it, needs to be tilted, returned to vertical position, and pushed to one side before its knuckle can lock into its final position.
 "This is what I call an acrobatic design," says engineer Alex Martin, who has witnessed this procedure many times—and each time with fascination.

-Given the extreme forces in play in fusion reactions, maintenance will be among the critical success factors of the ITER project.
-Once D-T operation begins, it will be impossible to make changes, conduct inspections, or repair any of the Tokamak components in the activated areas other than by remote handling.
+Given the extreme forces in play in fusion reactions, maintenance will be among the critical success factors of the ITER Project.
+Once deuterium-tritium (D-T) operation begins, it will be impossible to make changes, conduct inspections, or repair any of the Tokamak components in the activated areas other than by remote handling.
 Knowing that this will be the threshold for the success of ITER, it was decided about five years ago to build a full test-stand for the divertor and to test the tools and the technology.
 DTP-2 was finally inaugurated and today, the test-stand is almost complete.
-The only thing left to install is the "Cassette Toroidal Mover" which will be responsible for moving cassettes around the corner—"the most difficult part of the operation," according to Mario Merola, Head of ITER's Internal Components Divison.
+The only thing left to install is the cassette toroidal mover which will be responsible for moving cassettes around the corner—"the most difficult part of the operation," according to Mario Merola, Head of ITER's Internal Components Divison.

-In the future, the Cassette Toroidal Mover and a specially developed manipulator, allowing the remote installation and exchange of all cassettes within a 80 degrees torus sequence, will be installed.
+In the future, the cassette toroidal mover and a specially developed manipulator, allowing the remote installation and exchange of all cassettes within a 80-degree torus sequence, will be installed.
 This technology will ultimately ensure safe maintenance operations in ITER and fusion power plants, but may also be interesting for other industrial applications, as a look at the VTT's guest book shows.
 Here, engineers from all over the world have expressed their interest in this remote handling technology, and their fascination for it.
 One of the comments comes from the University of Utah: "I love your toys!"

 Click to watch the ITER video Like pushing a camel through the eye of a needle.